ndsev/zserio/doc/ZserioInvisibles.md

 ## Auto Arrays

 Auto Arrays do not expose the size of the list in the schema.
-Where in classic zserio the size of an array must be explicitly stated in the schema, the Auto Arrays set an invisible varuint64 length descriptor right in front of the array.
+Where in classic zserio the size of an array must be explicitly stated in the schema, the Auto Arrays set an invisible varsize length descriptor right in front of the array.

 **invisible zserio**